Online Course for Paraprofessionals:

-A new section of the course runs monthly.
-Participants may register for any of the upcoming sections available on the website.
-They will have one month to complete the online course.
+A new section of the paraprofessional course runs monthly.
+Participants may register on the ACE website for any of the upcoming available sections.
+Participants have the entire month for which they registered to complete the online course.
 New sections open on the first weekday of the month and close on the last weekday of the month.
-You can register for the course any time, but you will not be able to access the course until the section for which you registered opens.
+You can register for the course any time for available sections, but you will not be able to access the course until the section for which you registered opens.
 For example, you may register in April for a section that begins in July.
-At the beginning of July, you would be able to access the course.
+At the beginning of July, you would receive an e-mail with information about how to access the course.

-This course is designed to target paraprofessionals who provide any type of instruction or behavior support to these students.
-However, the course is appropriate for any person who works in a support role within the school division or any person who interacts with students with an autism spectrum disorder but may not have primary responsibilities for the student.
+This course is designed to target paraprofessionals who provide any type of instruction or behavior support to students with Autism Spectrum Disorder.
+However, the course is appropriate for any person who works in a support role within the school division or any person who interacts with students with Autism Spectrum Disorder but may not have primary responsibilities for the student.
 This can include but is not limited to: